deepakkashyap3013/video-streaming-java/README.md

 # Video Streaming Application

-This project demonstrates a simple video streaming application built with Spring Boot.
-It allows users to stream video content from a server to a web client.
+This project showcases a video streaming application built with Spring Boot.
+It enables users to stream video content from a server directly to their web browser, providing a simple yet effective way to deliver video streams over the internet.

 ## Features